A Common Word Between Us and You: Criticism

 "Muslims do not accept that one can discuss the Koran in depth, because they say it was written by dictation from God....
 With such an absolute interpretation, it is difficult to discuss the contents of faith."
 However, Cardinal Tauran is quoted as saying that his remarks were not exclusivist and that Muslims and Christians are to engage in a substantive dialogue concerning theological and spiritual foundations.

-The Common Word website Frequently Asked Questions section addresses the criticism of the letter's perceived lack of inclusiveness: "This document is a first step, but one that strives to lay a solid foundation for the construction of many worthy edifices.
+The Common Word website Frequently Asked Questions section attempts to address the criticism of the letter's lack of inclusiveness: "This document is a first step, but one that strives to lay a solid foundation for the construction of many worthy edifices.
 The document can not be expected to do everything at once.
 Moreover, many of these issues were already addressed in the Amman Message.
 The website further acknowledges concerning the letter being a form of "propaganda": "If you mean by that witnessing and proclaiming one's faith with compassion and gentleness, then yes.
 If you mean forcing one's views on others, then no."

 Publications

-A number of academic books and journals have emerged in the past 12 months dedicated to "A Common Word:"
+A number of academic books and journals dedicated to "A Common Word" have emerged: